singh1114/pythonprogramming/_posts/2020-10-30-python-getting-started.md

 series_page_title: Python - Getting Started
 series_title: Python Programming
 next_slug: python-basic-programming-concepts
+previous_slug: python-basic-programming-concepts
 skip_from_listing: true
 ---
 ## Introduction

 Python is a widely-used programming language nowadays for a wide magnitude of tasks like general programming, web development, data analysis and machine learning.

 Thanks to a variety of features, most developers are now moving to python language for their development work.
 Also, most IT professionals are intended to Learn Python Language.